A Globally Responsible Gateway Initiative

 • Faculty members review their courses and make changes they deem are desirable and necessary to align their teaching with the opportunities and need to create a sustainable world.

 • We encourage faculty members to experiment with ways of collaborating with students and others, in making these changes, to write about their experiences in doing so, and to assume that initial changes will evolve into more changes each time a course is taught.
-(We are developing video material to elaborate on this topic).

 How does the initiative scale?